bobholt/dotfiles/README.md

 # Dotfiles

-My OSX / Ubuntu dotfiles.
+My Ubuntu/Linux Mint dotfiles.

 ## About this project

-I've been using bash on-and-off for a long time (since Slackware Linux was distributed on 1.44MB floppy disks).
-In all that time, every time I've set up a new Linux or OS X machine, I've copied over my `.bashrc` file and my `~/bin` folder to each machine manually.
-And I've never done a very good job of actually maintaining these files.
-It's been a total mess.

-I finally decided that I wanted to be able to execute a single command to "bootstrap" a new system to pull down all of my dotfiles and configs, as well as install all the tools I commonly use.
-In addition, I wanted to be able to re-execute that command at any time to synchronize anything that might have changed.
-Finally, I wanted to make it easy to re-integrate changes back in, so that other machines could be updated.
+I've never kept track of my dotfiles or had a script to restore my system state.
+So I stole this from https://github.com/cowboy/dotfiles and made it my own.

-That command is [dotfiles][dotfiles], and this is my "dotfiles" Git repo.
+The command to run is [dotfiles][dotfiles], and this is my "dotfiles" Git repo.

 [dotfiles]: bin/dotfiles